The Cassidys (TV series)

 The Cassidys is an Irish television sitcom that aired on Network 2 for one series in 2001.
-Written by Brian Lynch, the series starred comedian Ed Byrne.
+Written by Brian Lynch, the series starred comedian Ed Byrne and actress Sinéad Keenan.

 Plot

 The show evolved around three members of the twenty-something Cassidy family living in a house outside Dublin.
 Emma is a moderately successful business woman striving to be sophisticated and suave, but she is failing miserably.
 Barry is a neurotic out of work actor who thinks he is well-rounded and well-balanced.
 Lisa is deeply insecure but disguises this with her sarcasm and condescension.
 We follow them through their trials and tribulations, their quest for love and their search for something far more meaningful than each other.

 Production

 The interior scenes for the series were shot in Studio 4 at the RTÉ Television Centre while the exterior scenes were shot at various locations around Dublin.
 The series was filmed in front of a live studio audience.